Skip to content

 She is recognised as a leading senior junior in the directories and has been involved in some of the most high-profile litigation over the years, including many significant Group Actions, with appearances in the Supreme Court on behalf of Courtaulds PLC Baker v Quantum Clothing [2011] UKSC 17; [2011] and on behalf of the Claimant cohort in the Atomic Veterans (radiation exposure) litigation AB and Others v MOD ‘The Atomic Veterans Litigation [2012] UKSC 9.

 Catherine has a particular interest in novel claims where the boundaries of tortious liability are unclear and where tortious duties interact with the Human Rights Act 1998.
-A recent example is the case of BXB v Trustees of the Barry Congregation and others [2021] EWCA Civ 356, in which the Court of Appeal upheld a finding of vicarious liability against a religious organisation for rape where the victim and perpetrator were both adult members of the congregation.
-Permission to appeal to the Supreme Court has now been granted.
+A recent example is the case of BXB v Trustees of the Barry Congregation and others [2023] UKSC 15 and [2021] EWCA Civ 356, in which the Supreme Court overturned the findings of the Court of Appeal and High Court and dismissed findings of vicarious liability against a religious organisation for rape where the victim and perpetrator were both adult members of the congregation.
 A further example is the case of The Estate of Harry Dunn (deceased) v Sacoolas Case No. 1:20-cv-01052 United States District Court, Eastern District of Virginia, Alexandra Division, in which Catherine provided evidence to the Court in her capacity as an expert on the English law of tort, thereby enabling the estate to defeat an application to prevent a civil claim for substantial damages from being pursued in the US Courts.
-Catherine is also presently instructed to defend many claims against Local Authorities for failure to remove children into care based on alleged breaches of the HRA 1998.
+Catherine is also presently instructed to defend many claims against Local Authorities based on allegations of failure to protect children in care and claims for sexual abuse founded on vicarious liability.

 Catherine also has a particular interest in the complications arising from the causation of psychiatric and pain related injuries in conjunction with tortious liability.